Get more from your travels in 2016

 A close encounter with wildlife can be a very moving experience and often a highlight of a trip.
 In Kaikoura, New Zealand you can swim with dolphins and snorkel with sea lions.
 It’s a great way to enjoy views of the surrounding landscape and understand the importance of conservation in the area.

 The Galapagos Islands are famous for their fearless wildlife, ideal if you’re a keen photographer.
-Sit amongst iguanas, giant tortoises and sea lions and set up the perfect photograph.
+Sit among iguanas, giant tortoises and sea lions and set up the perfect photograph.
 Africa offers many types of safari, with the opportunity to see the Big Five, or if you’re feeling brave, test your bravery with shark cage diving in South Africa.